 If the warning signal doesn't work, you could lose air pressure and you would not know it.
-This could cause sudden emergency braking in a single-circuit air system.
+This could cause sudden emergency braking in a singlecircuit air system.
 In dual systems the stopping distance will be increased.
 Only limited braking can be done before the spring brakes come on.

 Check That Spring Brakes Come On Automatically.
 Continue to fan off the air pressure by stepping on and off the brake pedal to reduce tank pressure.
 The tractor protection valve and parking brake valve should close (pop out) on a tractor-trailer combination vehicle and the parking brake valve should close (pop out) on other combination and single vehicle types when the air pressure falls to the manufacturer's specification (20 - 45 psi).
-This will cause the spring brakes to come on.
+This will cause the spring brakes to comeon.

 Check Rate of Air Pressure Buildup.
 When the engine is at operating rpms, the pressure should build from 85 to 100 psi within 45 seconds in dual air systems.
 (If the vehicle has larger than minimum air tanks, the buildup time can be longer and still be safe.
 Check the manufacturer's specifications.)
-In single air systems (pre-1975), typical requirements are pressure build-up from 50 to 90 psi within 3 minutes with the engine at an idle speed of 600-900 rpms.
+In single air systems (pre-1975), typical requirements are pressure build up from 50 to 90 psi within 3 minutes with the engine at an idle speed of 600-900 rpms.

 If air pressure does not build up fast enough, your pressure may drop too low during driving, requiring an emergency stop.
 Don't drive until you get the problem fixed.
 Test Air Leakage Rate.
-With a fully-charged air system (typically 125 psi), turn off the engine, release the parking brake (push in); and time the air pressure drop.
-The loss rate should be less than two psi in one minute for single vehicles and less than three psi in one minute for combination vehicles.

-With the air pressure built up to governor cutoff (120 - 140 psi), shut off the engine, chock your wheels (if necessary), release the parking brake (all vehicles), and the tractor protection valve (combination vehicle); and fully apply the foot brake.
-Hold the foot brake for one minute.
-Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
+With a fully-charged air system (typically 125 psi), turn off the engine, chock your wheels if necessary, release the tractor protection valve and parking brake (push in), and time the air pressure drop.
+The loss rate with no brakes applied should be less than two psi in one minute for single vehicles and less than three psi in one minute for combination vehicles.
+Then fully apply the foot brake and hold it for one minute.
+After the initial pressure drop, check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
 If the air pressure falls more than three psi in one minute for single vehicles (more than four psi for combination vehicles), the air loss rate is too much.
 Check for air leaks and fix before driving the vehicle.
 Otherwise, you could lose your brakes while driving.